MewsSystems/gitbook-channel-manager-api/README.md

 Channel manager side accepts Inventory updates \(prices, availability, restrictions\) and booking confirmations.
 PMS side accepts bookings.

-If you encounter any issue with the API, feel free to report it on our [GitHub](https://github.com/MewsSystems/developers).
-For other types of requests, please contact [integrations@mewssystems.com](mailto://integrations@mewssystems.com).
+If you encounter any issue with the API, have a question or any other other request, please contact [integrations@mewssystems.com](mailto://integrations@mewssystems.com).

 ## Contents